- Member of -

 By Elio Villaseñor G.

-— José Mujica, expresidente de Uruguay”
+— José Mujica, former president of Uruguay”

 It is a free and accessible digital platform that serves as an information and collaboration tool between youth and institutions for employability in CDMX